 If you don’t have the Bruen unlocked then consider using the PKM.
 With great accuracy, damage, and control the PKM is the best base LMG for Warzone in Modern Warfare.
 This one of the few guns that you’ll want to consider using a Muzzle Break on to help control the recoil.
 The beauty of the PKM is it will not only melt anyone with full armor, but the gun is superb at suppressing enemies behind cover.
 Make sure to also add Stippled Grip Tape and the Snatch Grip for better recoil control.

 Best Marksman Rifles

-When it comes to marksman rifles, the ERB-14 is one of the best options available.
+When it comes to marksman rifles, the EBR-14 is one of the best options available.
 This highly accurate rifle acts as a nice middle ground between a sniper and assault rifle, which makes it ideal for most long-range engagements.
-With the second-highest base damage in this archetype, the ERB is terrific for taking down moving targets.
+With the second-highest base damage in this archetype, the EBR is terrific for taking down moving targets.

 The only major downside is the recoil, which is pretty substantial compared to other marksman rifles.
 Because of that, I like to add a Ranger Foregrip and FTAC Precision Comb stock.
 For scopes, I prefer the Sniper Scope, but you can always slap a 3x on this.
 Just don’t make this your primary weapon, since you can’t hold a ton of sniper ammo.